glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

   However, behavior in these cases varies wildly;
   with implementations returning everything from errors to incorrect hashes that never validate.
-  To avoid all this, PassLib will throw an "invalid salt" if the provided salt string is not at least 2 characters.
+  To avoid all this, Passlib will throw an "invalid salt" if the provided salt string is not at least 2 characters.

 * Restricted salt string character set: